The Big Sleep (1946)

 Philip Marlowe: What's wrong with you?

 General Sternwood: Do you like orchids?

 Philip Marlowe: Not particularly.

-General Sternwood: Ugh.
-Nasty things.
-Their flesh is too much like the flesh of men, and their perfume has the rotten sweetness of corruption.
+General Sternwood: Nasty things.
+Their flesh is too much like the flesh of men.
+Their perfume has the rotten sweetness of corruption.

 Vivian: So you do get up, I was beginning to think you worked in bed like Marcel Proust.

 Vivian: You wouldn't know him, a French writer.